lubojr/naucse.python.cz/lessons/beginners-en/turtle/index.md

 In this lesson, we will be drawing with the *turtle* module.

-Run Python in *interactive mode* (after you activate Conda, write Python in the command line).
+Run Python in *interactive mode* (write Python in the command line).

 ```pycon
 $ python